Britain First: 2022–2024

-2022 Wakefield by-election

-Ashlea Simon, who ran unsuccessfully in the 2022 Salford City Council election, was the Britain First candidate in the 2022 Wakefield by-election.
+Simon was the Britain First candidate in the 2022 Wakefield by-election.
 She finished 8th of 15 candidates, with 311 votes (1.1%).
+She was also the Britain First candidate in the 2023 Tamworth by-election.
+She finished 4th of 9 candidates, with 580 votes (2.3%) getting more votes than the Liberal Democrats, the Green party and UKIP.

+In the local elections on 4 May 2023, Britain First stood eight candidates.
+Golding stood in Swanscombe in Dartford, receiving 8.9% of the votes cast, while Deputy Leader Ashlea Simon stood for a second time in Walkden North, Salford, receiving 18.1% of the votes cast, neither succeeding in their bid.

+Alex Merola was the Britain First candidate in the 2024 Wellingborough by-election.
+He finished 8th of 11 candidates, with 477 votes (1.6%).
+Nick Scanlon was the Britain First candidate in the 2024 London mayoral election.
+He received 20,519 or 0.8% of the vote, coming twelfth of thirteen candidates, notably behind Count Binface, a parody candidate.
+In the 2024 London Assembly election the party received 32,085 or 1.3% of the vote, coming eighth out of fifteen.

 Protests and actions

-Action against Islamists
+Harassment

-In May 2013, following the murder of Lee Rigby, Britain First released a video threatening to place Islamist cleric Anjem Choudary, who was accused of radicalising Rigby's killers, under citizen's arrest if the Metropolitan Police would not arrest him.
+In May 2013, following the murder of Lee Rigby, Britain First released a video threatening to place Muslim cleric Anjem Choudary, who was accused of radicalising Rigby's killers, under citizen's arrest if the Metropolitan Police would not arrest him.

 On 5 January 2015, a district judge at Chelmsford Magistrates' Court found Paul Golding guilty of harassing the sister-in-law of a man allegedly linked to the 7 July bombings, having mistakenly turned up at her house instead of his.
 District Judge David Woollard fined Golding £325 and a further £100 for wearing a political uniform.

 Christian patrol

 In February 2014, Britain First conducted what it called "Christian patrols" in an area of Tower Hamlets, East London, to counter continuing Muslim Patrols which had first come to media attention in 2013.
-Around a dozen or so Britain First activists recorded themselves holding a banner proclaiming "We Are The British Resistance" and emptying cans of beer outside a mosque to "bait" Islamic extremists operating in the area.
+Around a dozen or so Britain First activists recorded themselves holding a banner proclaiming "We Are The British Resistance" and emptying cans of beer outside a mosque to harass people in the area.
 A video uploaded onto social media showing the event gained national media attention in the UK, and the patrol was condemned by Muslim and Christian leaders in the area.